rob-brown/RBCoreDataAdditions/README.markdown

  2. `-entityName` (Required) The name of the `NSManagedObject` subclass you want to show in the table view.

  3. `-tableView:didSelectRowAtIndexPath:` (Optional) Action to perform when tapping a cell.

+ 4. `-predicate` (Optional) The predicate to use to filter the fetched results.

- 4. `-batchSize` (Optional) The number of results to fetch per request.
+ 5. `-batchSize` (Optional) The number of results to fetch per request.
 The default value is already set for iPhone.
 If you use `RBCoreDataAdditions` in an iPad app, you will want to increase the batch size.

- 5. `-sortDescriptors` (Optional) The sort descriptors to use to sort your data.
+ 6. `-sortDescriptors` (Optional) The sort descriptors to use to sort your data.

- 6. `-cacheName` (Optional) The name to use for the cache.
+ 7. `-cacheName` (Optional) The name to use for the cache.
 The default is guaranteed to be unique.
 You should only override this if you want to share a cache between classes or you don't want caching.
 Return `nil` to disable caching.

- 7. `-sectionNameKeyPath` (Optional) The key path to use for sections.
+ 8. `-sectionNameKeyPath` (Optional) The key path to use for sections.
 The default is `nil`.

 ##License